 - Guide 1: How to Remove Your Optimizer from Windows.

-- Guide 2: Get rid of Your Optimizer from Mac OS X.
+- Guide 2: Get rid of Your Optimizer on Mac OS X.

-- Guide 3: Remove Your Optimizer from Google Chrome.
+- Guide 3: Remove Your Optimizer in Google Chrome.

 - Guide 4: Erase Your Optimizer from Mozilla Firefox.

 - Guide 5: Uninstall Your Optimizer from Microsoft Edge.

 - Guide 6: Remove Your Optimizer from Safari.